MasihMoafi/Memory/Memory_for_CTO.md

-**The retrieval works by accessing relevant vectors; thereby physicial memory usage is very limited.**
+**The retrieval works by accessing relevant vectors; thereby physicial memory usage is very efficient.**